Portland Aerial Tram: Operational information

 The tram operates from Monday through Friday from 5:30 a.m. to 9:30 p.m. and on Saturdays from 9:00 a.m. to 5:00 p.m., Pacific Time.
 The tram is closed on Sundays and major holidays, except afternoon summer Sunday service is available.
 The tram is free for OHSU employees, students, patients, and visitors.
 TriMet, C-Tran, and Portland Streetcar monthly and annual passes are honored.
 A ride on the tram normally lasts three minutes.

 Transportation officials originally estimated the tram would carry over 1,500 people a day, a figure that was expected to rise to 5,500 by 2030.
 Those initial estimates proved to be conservative: the tram attracted one million riders in its first 101/2 months of operation, and averaged 10,000 riders per weekday as of 2016.

+In March 2020, because of the COVID-19 pandemic, access to the tram was indefinitely limited to employees of OHSU and affiliated institutions served by the tram and to patients.
 In May 2022, the tram reopened to the general public after temporary restrictions on access that ultimately lasted more than two years were lifted.
-In March 2020, because of the COVID-19 pandemic, access to the tram was indefinitely limited to employees of OHSU and affiliated institutions served by the tram and to patients.
-The restrictions were still in effect in fall 2021 but were lifted in May 2022.